 “How do you know??”

 comes the infuriating question.
-Should I explain exactly when, where, how many times and in what words Adi and I have reached that understanding about each other?
+Should I explain exactly when, where, how many times and in what words my friend and I have reached that understanding about each other?
 What is this thought that one knows better what’s good for two people than they do themselves?

 “But what if he’s not telling you how he really feels?”